sci-42ver/SICP_SDF/sicp_notes.md

   i.e.
   > Frequently the same person/people
 ### lec06 (This seems to have no corresponding book chapter) very helpful with Debugging introduction
+No corresponding rec.
+At least SP rec6,7 have no related contents about debugging.
 - `(prime? temp1 temp2)` has worse complexity $O(n)$
   - B doesn't have 2, 3 and 4.
 - > Why is optimization last on the list?